Ingeniums/ingeneer-2k25-challenges/crypto/vrai-sahl/writeups/sol.md

 - **Challenge**: Vrai Sahl
 - **Category**: Crypto
 - **Points**: Hard
-- **Description**: I didn’t have much time, so I made an easy challenge but labeled it hard—kind of like calling a first-year spell a N.E.W.T.-level exam.
+- **Description**: I didn't have much time, so I made an easy challenge but labeled it hard—kind of like calling a first-year spell a N.E.W.T.-level exam.
 Sorry for the mix-up!

 ## TL;DR

 This challenge presented a hybrid encryption scheme combining RSA and Elliptic Curve Cryptography (ECC).
 The primary vulnerability lay in the RSA prime generation, where a significant portion of the least significant bits (LSBs) of both prime factors was generated using a predictable pattern.
 This allowed for a partial reconstruction of the primes using a brute-force approach on the second nibble of each byte.
 Once enough bits of the RSA primes were recovered, Coppersmith's method was applied to find the remaining unknown high bits.
 With one of the RSA primes fully recovered, the flag, which was hidden as a common root of two polynomials (one derived from the hybrid encryption and another from the ECC point doubling formula), was found by computing the GCD of these polynomials.